KudoTeam/KudoEngine/README.md

+For more info, see the [wiki](https://github.com/kubgus/KudoEngine/wiki).

-# KudoEngine
+# Why KudoEngine?

-The all-in-one simple game engine made by me.
+KudoEngine is a low-level 2D game engine with everything you need to make a good game.

+## Pros
+* You are in control
+* Simple
+* Intuitive
+* Open-source
+## Cons
+* Small feature-set